Detecting long-range dependence in non-stationary time series: Finite sample properties

 In the situation of the squared log-returns of the IBM stock, the assumption of Gaussianity is too restrictive and we therefore apply the more general test described in Remark \ref{prozess nicht-gauss}.
 The values of the test statistic $\sqrt{T} \hat F_T/\sqrt{\hat W_{T,general}}$ are $5.67$ and $9.48$ for $M=4$ and $M=8$, respectively, yielding that the p-value is smaller than $2.87 \cdot 10^{-7}$ for both choices of the segmentation.
 This means that the assumption of no long-range dependence is clearly rejected.
 If we apply the likelihood ratio test of \cite{Yau2012} to this dataset, we obtain a value for the statistic of $15.77$ which is then compared with the quantiles of the standard normal distribution.
-This yields an even smaller p-value.
-On the other hand, the CUSUM procedure of \cite{horvarth2006} only rejects the null hypothesis of no long-range dependence at a 10 \% but not at a 5 \% level.
+This yields also to a rejection of the null hypothesis.
+On the other hand, the CUSUM procedure of \cite{horvarth2006} only rejects the null hypothesis of no long-range dependence at a $10\%$ but not at a $5\%$ level.
 This observation is, however, not surprising given the low power of this test in the finite sample situations presented in the previous section.
 The test of \cite{baekpipi} rejects the null hypothesis with a p-value $8.65 \cdot 10^{-12}$, yielding the same result as our approach and the one of \cite{Yau2012}.